Other sections in Postgraduate:

 Sofia Boutsouki chose Lancaster primarily for its MSc Data Science programme.
 She says: "I found that very few UK universities actually offered a course like this.
 My decision was then backed up by the University’s international reputation.
 As Lancaster is a highly-ranked, world-leader in the provision of teaching and research, I felt that studying here would help me get a job later on."

 "Data Science at Lancaster is a well-structured programme and gives you a wide range of knowledge and skills, with expertise coming from both the Mathematics and Statistics Department, and the School of Computing and Communications.
-Moreover, it offers great flexibility because there are four pathways that each focuses on a specific area of expertise, which students can choose from to suit their interests and background knowledge.
+Moreover, it offers great flexibility because there are four pathways that each focus on a specific area of expertise, which students can choose from to suit their interests and background knowledge.

 "Also, the programme offers a placement in industry, which is based around your dissertation.
 It’s a huge advantage as you can put the theory you’ve studied into practice, solve real-world problems and build a professional network in industry.

 "I wanted to study data science because statistics, and more specifically data analysis, is a field that has been of great interest to me from the very first year of my university studies.
-I was familiar with the topic as my Bachelors degree is in Economics, but it was never explored or discussed in great detail.
+I was familiar with the topic as my Bachelor's degree is in Economics, but it was never explored or discussed in great detail.

 "I also felt that my undergraduate degree helped me to develop my soft skills rather than technical skills, such as programming.
-I felt that by studying a Masters in a different discipline I’d develop a balanced range of soft and technical skills, allowing me to take a well-rounded approach to issues and challenges, and therefore make my more employable.
+I felt that by studying a Masters in a different discipline I’d develop a balanced range of soft and technical skills, allowing me to take a well-rounded approach to issues and challenges, and therefore make me more employable.

 "For me, the most important reason for studying a different subject is to gain a new perspective and way of thinking, through a new specialism.
 Each discipline approaches a problem in a different way and it’s interesting to understand the reasons behind why they approach things as they do.